How do I know I’m ready to provide CART?

 When possible, it is highly encouraged that new captioners practice in real-life situations to assess their readiness.
 If an internship or mentor is not available in your area to help you with this important step, consider taking a back row seat and realtiming a local hard-of-hearing organization’s meeting or realtiming a class, town meeting, or symposium.
 In the beginning, you may find assignments come in sporadically.
 Remember to use any spare time to hone your skills and gain knowledge about your local disability community.
 Find out who the well-known advocates and practitioners are in your area.
 Introduce yourself, and let them know your qualifications and availability.
 Check your local paper for meetings and events on disability and accessibility topics that may be interesting and informative, and plan to attend them.
 Set aside some time each week for internet surfing.
 Many articles and websites deal with deaf and hard-of-hearing issues, as well as disability awareness and advocacy.

 What is remote CART?

 Remote CART is a method of support for a CART consumer where the consumer and captioner are not physically located in the same place.
-Rather than the consumer reading directly off of the CART captioner’s computer screen, the text from the CART captioner is sent through the Internet to a specified place on a server.
+Rather than the consumer reading directly off the CART captioner’s computer screen, the text from the CART captioner is sent through the internet to a specified place on a server.
 The consumer goes to that specified place on the server and is able to read the text of what is being said.
-The audio is heard by the CART captioner via a telephone call or through the Internet.
+The audio is heard by the CART captioner via a telephone call or through the internet.